Ayurveda: A Sustainable Tradition Of Holistic Wellness

 When addressing waste, there are logistics to consider in every modern business model.
 When products are destined for shelves across the globe, it’s easy for a company to cut corners and produce waste to expedite and maximize profit.

 At Kerala Ayurveda, we strive to address waste and maintain sustainable practices that closely align with traditional Ayurvedic principles.
 Ayurvedic philosophy and medicine are highly valued to heal mankind and coexist peacefully with all life on Earth.
-Social and environmental good is superior to economic profit at Kerala.
+Social and environmental good is superior to economic profit in Kerala.

 All of our products must be made with the least amount of waste possible during production, and they must also follow the principle of circular production.
 All bottles and packaging are recyclable so that they can be reused.
-The waste that is generated from our products is entirely biodegradable, unlike many products from today’s medical and healthcare sector.
+The waste that is generated from our products is entirely biodegradable, unlike many products from today’s medical and healthcare sectors.

 Modern pharmaceutical manufacturers produce synthetic waste that ends up in bodies of water and on land, polluting the earth with unsustainable and unnecessary by-products.
 This waste stunts the wildlife populations that consume it, even four or five steps down the food chain.